 Many parents complain that their children don’t listen, yet few parents really listen to their children.
-Parents tend to do the following:

 Tools for Better Listening